 Pollinators like native bees don’t build the wax or paper structures we associate with honey bees or wasps, but they do need places to nest, which vary depending on the species.
 Wood-nesting bees are solitary, often making individual nests in beetle tunnels in standing dead trees.
 Ground-nesting bees include solitary species that construct nest tunnels under the ground.
 Cavity-nesting social species make use of small spaces, such as abandoned rodent burrows, wherever they can find them.

-June 19-25, 2017 has been designated National Pollinator Week by the U.S. Department of Agriculture and the U.S. Department of the Interior
+A week during the month of June has been designated National Pollinator Week by the U.S. Department of Agriculture and the U.S. Department of the Interior

 Consider your habitat